-- Gates are kept closed during the school day; visitors gain access through the main entrance. - Visitors, volunteers, and students must only enter through the main entrance and after signing in at the office will be issued with a school lanyard or visitor's pass.
+- Visitors, volunteers, and students must only enter through the main entrance and after signing in at the office will be issued with a school lanyard or visitor's pass.
 School has a clear system of ensuring staff are accompanied / supervised by regulated staff member.
-Any visitor on site who is not identifiable by a visitor's pass will be challenged by any staff member and this will be reported to a member of the Senior Leadership Team. - Parents, carers, and grandparents attending functions have access only through the designated and supervised entrances, with tickets for visitors for appropriate school events. - Children will only be allowed home with adults with parental responsibility or confirmed permission. - Empty classrooms should have closed windows and doors. - Children should never be allowed to leave school alone during school hours unless collected by an adult such as a parent who is doing so for a valid reason.
-They should report to the office to do this. - Two members of staff are always on duty at break times. - A health and safety audit are completed annually with risk assessment/safety planning and forms part of the Governors annual report.
+Any visitor on site who is not identifiable by a visitor's pass will be challenged by any staff member and this will be reported to a member of the Senior Leadership Team. - Parents, carers, and grandparents attending functions have access only through the designated and supervised entrances. - Children will only be allowed home with adults with parental responsibility or confirmed permission. - Empty classrooms should have closed windows and doors. - Children should never be allowed to leave school alone during school hours unless collected by an adult such as a parent who is doing so for a valid reason.
+They should report to the office to do this. - Two members of senior staff are always on duty at break times.
+Senior staff are supported by teaching staff who have designated areas of the school to oversee and clear instructions for their duty to ensure student safety. - A health and safety audit are completed annually with risk assessment/safety planning and forms part of the Governors annual report.
 This will include a fire evacuation and Prevent risk assessment. - The risk management of site security is managed by senior leaders/governance, and we have a clear system of risk assessments and review timescales of these.

-Thomas Alleyne's High School - Safeguarding Induction Sheet for new or supply staff and regular visitors or volunteers.
+19. Safeguarding Induction Sheet for new or supply staff and regular visitors or volunteers.